 Where to stay: Balboa Inn

 Visiting the scenic Balboa Island is one of the most fun things to do in Orange County for nature lovers.

 The quaint and charming island draws locals as well as tourists thanks to stunning scenery and tons of activities.
 Whether you want to grab a bite at one of the quaint restaurants, stroll along Marine Avenue, or shop till you drop in those cute boutiques, you will fall in love with this island.

 Best tours of Balboa Peninsula

 After breakfast, go for a stroll around the island.
 On your walk, you will pass the Balboa Island Ferry.
-For a small fee (about $1.25 per person), the ferry will take you to the Balboa Peninsula, where you can find shops, beaches, and a bike path.
+For a small fee (about $1.25 per person), the ferry will take you to the Balboa Peninsula.

 Contributed by Michelle from The Trav Nav